 At least it’s not that straightforward if you haven’t laid the groundwork.

 Diversifying your life and your money across borders requires an infrastructure.
-That’s the work that the bunch of us in Santo Domingo undertook last week… detailing plans for creating an infrastructure.

 Big picture, your choices for how to diversify and therefore protect and preserve your wealth while reinventing your life offshore fall into the following umbrella categories:

 - Investing… for yield, growth, and legacy

 Identifying a country for alternative residency can be perhaps a priority starting point.

 Home, as the saying goes, is the place where, when you show up, they have to take you in.
 In today’s world, establishing residency in another country amounts to creating a backup home for yourself… a place where you know you won’t be turned away.

 Among the 200+ countries in the world, how do you choose where best to establish alternative residency?

 Start with what kind of lifestyle you think you’d most enjoy.

 Immigration law, tax incentives, available paths to citizenship, and potential investment return are all important secondary considerations.
 These opportunities, challenges, and restrictions can help you choose among a short list of places you think you might like to live, but they should not alone determine your course.